It’s January and lots of people are looking for ways to save on groceries right now! So, I’m bumping this post back up to the top of the pile.

-When I posted my thoughts about the Extreme Couponing tv show last week, I promised to share my non-couponing ideas with you this week.
+When I posted my thoughts about the Extreme Couponing tv show, I promised to share my non-couponing ideas with you.

 Before I do that, I want to point out that I am not entirely anti-coupon.
 I use some coupons myself, and I think they can be a helpful tool.